borntofrappe/game-development/Games/Mazes/README.md

 - mark the current cell with the distance value

-- look for accessible neighbords.
-That is neighbors which can be visited, without a gate between the two cells
+- look for accessible neighbors; these are neighbors which can be visited, without a gate between the two cells

-- call the function again, for the neighboring cell, and for an incremented distance value
+- call the function again, for the neighboring cell, and with an incremented distance value

 To illustrate the recursive process even further, I've decided to include a `Timer` utility.
 The idea is to here add a delay between successive function calls, and show the different steps taken through Dijkstra's algorithm.